mui/toolpad/docs/data/toolpad/concepts/data-providers.md

 });
 ```

-After you make this method available in the data provider, a "Add record" button will appear in the data grid toolbar.
+After you make this method available in the data provider, an "Add record" button will appear in the data grid toolbar.
 Click this button and a new editable row appears at the top of the grid.
-Fill in the values and click the save button to finish creating the row.
+Fill in the values and click the "Save" button to finish creating the row.
 You'll have to return the newly created row from the `createRecord` method so that the grid can update accordingly.

 <video controls width="auto" height="100%" style="contain" alt="component-library">
   <source src="/static/toolpad/docs/concepts/data-providers/creating.mp4" type="video/mp4">